microsoft/ComplianceCxE/docs/playbooks/fsicc.md

 Choose your conditions.

-In our case we are going to be selecting the custom keyword dictionary that we created earlier using c**ontent contains any of the sensitive info types**.
+In our case we are going to be selecting the custom keyword dictionary that we created earlier using **content contains any of the sensitive info types**.
 There are several options to pick from and you can find more details here - [Communication compliance feature reference - Microsoft 365 Compliance | Microsoft Docs](https://docs.microsoft.com/en-us/microsoft-365/compliance/communication-compliance-feature-reference?view=o365-worldwide&source=docs#policy-settings)

 <figure>
     <img src="../../playbooks/img/fsi/picture16.png" align="left"/>